Bernardo-MG/library-maven-archetype/src/site/markdown/usage.md

 mvn clean install archetype:update-local-catalog
 ```

+After that, it can be used through Eclipse, by creating a new Maven project.

 ## Variables

 Several variables are defined for the archetype and can be modified when creating a new project with it.
 All of them have a default value assigned.